Read more about beneficiaries

-The purpose of this session is to enable Prospero project team members put themselves into the shoes of investors in order to determine the value they require from the new creation.
+The purpose of this session is to enable now-to-new project team members put themselves into the shoes of investors in order to determine the value they require from the new creation.

 During the session, the explorers immerse themselves in the world of investors.
 A representative from this world, such as a fund manager, describes a typical day in his or her work life.

 If it is not possible to enlist the services of an investor, a member of the project team takes on this role having done extensive research in advance of the workshop.